Document

 Quarterly update

-For 2024/25 The Council has thoroughly reviewed income and expenditure and set a balanced budget, albeit using £0.6m of the Funding Guarantee grant from Government.
-For 2025/26 offers have proposed a balanced budget using £0.6m of the Floor Funding grant from Government. £0.9m savings were identified throughout 2025/26 and these have been actioned during budget setting.
+For 2025/26 The Council has thoroughly reviewed income and expenditure and set a balanced budget, albeit using £0.9m of the Funding Guarantee grant from Government. £0.9m savings identified were actioned during budget setting.
 The Government decision to increase the National Insurance rate increases the budget expenditure by £0.5m.
-Government have said that funding for this will be announced in the final settlement announcement in February 2025.
-The Council will only receive funding of £154k creating a £346k gap which will be met by using additional Floor Funding grant.
+Government provided only £154k towards this additional burden, creating a £346k gap which was met by using the Floor Funding grant.
 Government included this NI funding with the Council's core spending power so it is at risk of being reduced further in future years.
+A budget review will take place in Summer 2025 to identify savings and efficiencies when setting the 2026/27 budget later in the year.
 A £3.6m budget deficit is forecast at the end of the MTFS, if we implement food waste before the statutory deadline March 2026 and / or spend our reserves without achieving a revenue return such as on the Capitol Theatre refurbishment.
 The gap will only get larger if the funding cuts are sharper than anticipated.

 Target Risk